Nate Roberts

 Fix Our Schools

-Contractors working in our schools must be vetted for performance, meeting timelines, on budget, with an excellent safety record, and employ Idahoans.
+Contractors working in our schools must be vetted for performance, meeting timelines, remaining on budget, with an excellent safety record, and employ Idahoans.
 This will ensure that we are fiscally responsible with taxpayer’s dollars and keep that money in our communities.

 Build New Schools

 As Idaho continues to grow, we will need new schools to send our children to.
 These new facilities must be high-tech, highly efficient, and environmentally sound.
+Local communities should be able to decide for themselves how these schools function and look.

-Apprenticeships and Higher Education
+Apprenticeships, Idaho Launch and Higher Education

 Registered apprenticeships are an underutilized path to a financially secure life where Idahoans don’t have to live paycheck to paycheck.
 They provide training for careers as electricians, plumbers and pipefitters, heavy equipment operators, ironworkers, carpenters, and many more trades and crafts that are needed in Idaho.
 No one should have to go into lifelong debt to get a quality education.
 Registered apprenticeship training is an affordable means of earning a living with the benefits of healthcare and retirement.